 Effort, homework and attainment grades are issued termly to parents to keep them informed of their child's progress.
-A summary report is sent home at the end of each year.
 If, on any occasion, you do not receive a report, you should immediately let your child's Head of House know.